beumsk/beumsk.github.io/README.md

-# New version of portfolio site
+# Rémy Beumier's portfolio site

 Website built with React and Nextjs.

+Sass for styling.

+React icons for icons.

+Gray-matter and marked to turn .md files into html.

-## How to install?
+## INSTALL

 ```
 npm install